Supermarket Sweep—UK Supreme Court Clarifies Law Regarding Vicarious Liability: Key Take-Aways for Employers

-In its recent judgment in WM Morrison Supermarkets plc (Appellant) v Various Claimants (Respondents) UKSC 12,1 the Supreme Court clarified the law regarding:
+In its recent judgment in WM Morrison Supermarkets plc (Appellant) v Various Claimants (Respondents) UKSC 12,

 As regards vicarious liability, the Supreme Court overturned the decisions of both the judge at first instance and the Court of Appeal, and found that Morrisons was not vicariously liable for the acts of a disgruntled employee who, motivated by a desire to harm his employer, had unlawfully disclosed the personal details of 5,500 of the supermarket’s current and former employees.
 In doing so, the Supreme Court addressed certain misunderstandings following Lord Toulson’s judgment in Mohamud v WM Morrison Supermarkets plc UKSC 11 (“Mohamud”) and reaffirmed the test for vicarious lability set out in Dubai Aluminium Co Ltd v Salaam 2 AC 366 (“Dubai Aluminium”).